schatzmeister/spruchringe/README.md

 Not everything written down in this file reflects my actual views.
-In particular the older aphorisms do not align with my current world view anymore, and some probably did never.
+In particular, the older aphorisms do not align with my current world view anymore, and some probably never did.

 The repository consists mainly of one single file containing everything